• Skip to Content

 All students have the possibility of earning one or more minors; list of all available minors and their requirements.
 Please note that students may not earn a minor in their major field.

-• First Time Freshmen are admitted to the major directly.
+• First Time Freshmen are admitted directly to the major.
 For the timely completion of the degree, it is recommended that students have a minimum MATH ACT of 22, a MATH SAT of 540, or an ALEKS score of 45.

-• Students transferring from another institution are admitted into the major if they have completed less than 30 credit hours and have earned a minimum overall GPA of 2.0.
-Transfer students who have completed 30 or more credit hour are admitted into the major if they have completed CHEM 115, CHEM 115L, BIOL 115, and BIOL 115L with a C- or better in each, and have earned a minimum overall GPA of 2.0.
+• Students transferring from another WVU major or from another institution with 24 hours or more must have at least a 2.0 overall GPA and meet the following requirements prior to being admitted to the major:completed CHEM 115, CHEM 115L, BIOL 115, and BIOL 115L with a C- or better in each.
 Students are encouraged to speak with a Biochemistry advisor to assess timely progression through the program.

 Major Code: 1201